ascorbic/hypersite/content/work/daneel.md

-Inspired by creating [Mixie](/projects/mixie) and [Font Institute](/projects/font-institute), I wanted to create a tool that would allow anyone to create their own ChatGPT-powered bot.
+Inspired by creating [Mixie](/projects/mixie) and [Font Institute](/projects/font-institute), I wanted to create a tool that would allow anyone to create their own OpenAI-powered chat bot.
 In 2023 when I created it there weren't many options for this kind of thing.
 I created Daneel, a template that allows you to create a chat bot that can be deployed to Netlify with a single click.

 The frontend uses [Impala](/projects/impala), and the backend is a Netlify Edge Function.